wirecard/wpp-integration-demo-php/README.md

     }
 ```

-## Payment types
+## Payment method

-The following payment types are currently supported:
+The following payment methods are currently supported:

 * Credit Card
 * PayPal
 * SEPA Direct Debit
 * iDEAL
 * Sofort.
 (Klarna Group)
+* Paysafecard
+* Przelewy24
+* EPS
+* Alipay Cross-border

-You will find examples for each payment type in this demo project.
+You will find examples for each payment method in this demo project.
 Furthermore you can register SEPA Direct Debit payments via the Austrian acquirer Hobex.
 If you use Hobex you have to choose `hobex-vt` as payment method instead of `sepadirectdebit`.

 ### Credit card brands